-Taste the flavors of Southeast Asia at Seattle's Asean StrEAT Food Hall
+Taste the flavors of southeast Asia at Seattle's Asean StrEAT Food Hall

 SEATTLE — Experiencing the food and flavors of Southeast Asia just got a lot easier thanks to a new restaurant in downtown Seattle.
 Asean StrEAT Food Hall pays tribute to the popular food markets found across the region.

-Tipyasothi also tried to capture the look and feel of a Southeast Asian street market.
+Tipyasothi also tried to capture the look and feel of a southeast Asian street market.
 The food hall is decorated with bright colors and vibrant lights – a welcome escape from the often dreary winter days in Seattle.
-No plane ticket required.
+No plane ticket is required.

 Asean StrEAT Food Hall is located in downtown Seattle at Westlake Center on the corner of Pine Street and 4th Avenue.
 It's open seven days a week for lunch and dinner.